 An assessment is often the best way to find answers to difficult questions and to evaluate for concerns such as ADHD, learning disabilities, Autism Spectrum Disorder, and processing difficulties.
-Synergy Psych works with children and adults to assess their unique challenges and to help them develop a roadmap for achieving their goals.
+Vive Greenville works with children and adults to assess their unique challenges and to help them develop a roadmap for achieving their goals.

 Undergoing an assessment is similar to taking part in any type of diagnostic testing.
 Our team, which includes psychologists and learning specialists, administers the tests, analyzes the results, and then makes recommendations for next steps.
 Our assessments guide our team in determining diagnoses (if applicable) and developing a treatment plan.

 Our holistic testing process gives a comprehensive picture of our client’s current functioning.
 Evaluations include:

 - Academic achievement